jbuzzanco/blogmon/README.md

 ## User stories
-- As a authenticated user/admin I can create blogs.
+- [x] As a authenticated user/admin I can create blogs.
-- As a authenticated user/admin I can edit blogs.
+- [x] As a authenticated user/admin I can edit blogs.
-- As a authenticated user/admin I can delete blogs.
+- [x] As a authenticated user/admin I can delete blogs.
-- As a authenticated user/admin I can view blogs.
+- [x] As a authenticated user/admin I can view blogs.
-- As a authenticated user/admin I can create comments.
+- [x] As a visitor, I can view blogs
-- As a authenticated user/admin I can view comments.
+- [ ] As a authenticated user/admin I can view comments.

-- As a visitor, I can view blogs
+- [ ] As a visitor, I can comment on blogs (improvement)
-- As a visitor, I can comment on blogs
+- [ ] As a visitor, I can view comments on blogs (improvement)
-- As a visitor, I can view comments on blogs
+- [ ] As a authenticated user/admin I can create comments. (improvement)

 ## ERD
 - [Sketch of Entity Relationship Diagram](http://imgur.com/8787D7p)